SallyKAN/SallyKAN.github.io/_posts/2018-09-16-svm-in-brief.md

 ---

 # **Introduction**
 I've been studying a course unit called Adcanced Signal Processing with deep learning this semester.
 Actually, it's not my first time to learn about SVM, I have built up some basic understanding of it in the introduction of AI class last semester.
 However, to be honest, I still feel lost when I come to Lagrangian formulation.
-Anyway, I am just trying to summary how I understand SVM  with some key concepts.
+Anyway, I am just trying to some key concepts related to SVM.

 In brief, SVM, standing for Support Vector Machine, is  a supervised machine learning algorithm that can be implemented for both classification and regression purposes.
 SVM are more commonly used in classification problems such as text classification tasks, image recognition.